fourteatoo/clj-evohome/README.md

 "Bedroom", "Kids", "Living room", etc.

-The low-level API requires you to use the IDs, while there is an higher-level layer that allows you to use name paths, to identify your devices.
+The low-level API requires you to use the IDs, while there is an higher-level layer that allows you to use paths, to identify your devices.
 That is `["Home" "Kitchen"]` rather than the zone ID `"162534"`.